jianxiapyh/jianxiapyh.github.io/_pages/about.md

 Thanks for stopping by!

-I am a recently graduated M.S. student in Computer Engineering at Virginia Tech, where I work with professor Binoy Ravindran in the <a href="https://www.ssrg.ece.vt.edu">System Software Research Group(SSRG)</a>.
+I am a first year Ph.D. student in Computer Science at UIUC, where I work with professor Sarita Adve.
 My research interests lie in the general area of computer architecture and system.

-I received a B.S. in Computer Engineering from Virginia Tech.
+I received a B.S.&M.S in Computer Engineering from Virginia Tech.

 Recent News
 ======